From Better Immunity to Better Mood: Vitamin D

 Vitamin D has long been known as the “sunshine vitamin,” but did you know that it is actually considered a steroid hormone and not a vitamin?
 Vitamin D is so powerful that it affects almost every cell in the body.
 However, it is something that most Americans aren’t getting enough of.

 In this post, we are going to focus on vitamin D’s amazing ability to help support a strong immune system, a positive mood, and we'll talk about how much you need to ensure you are getting enough.

 How Does Vitamin D Boost Immunity?

 Vitamin D has been in the spotlight for quite some time now when it comes to its effect on the immune system.
 Studies have found that vitamin D deficiencies are linked to an increased susceptibility to infections as well as increased autoimmunity.
-There’s also a laundry list of other conditions that may manifest or be made worse when you are not getting enough vitamin D. These may include anemia, asthma, chronic fatigue, eczema, the flu, infertility, high blood pressure, inflammation, and inflammatory bowel disease, to name a few.
+There’s also a laundry list of other conditions that may manifest or be aggravated when you are not getting enough vitamin D. These may include anemia, asthma, chronic fatigue, eczema, the flu, infertility, high blood pressure, inflammation, and inflammatory bowel disease, to name a few.